Gorakshep Village:The Last Stop of EBC Trek

 Here are some potential options:

 Flying: If you are starting your journey from Kathmandu, the capital city of Nepal, you can take a domestic flight to Lukla, a small town located in the Solu-Khumbu region.
-From Lukla, it is a 5-day trek to Gorakshep, with several teahouses and guesthouses where you can rest and eat.
-A round-trip flight from Kathmandu to Lukla is typically around $200-$300, depending on the airline and time of year.
+From Lukla, it is a 7 to 8 day trek to Gorakshep once proper acclimatisation days are built in, with several teahouses and guesthouses where you can rest and eat.
+A one-way Kathmandu to Lukla ticket currently costs about US$ 215 to 230 for foreigners; note that in the peak seasons (mid-March to mid-May and late September to November) most Lukla flights operate from Manthali/Ramechhap, a 4 to 5 hour drive from Kathmandu, at a slightly lower fare of US$ 195 to 220.

 Bus: If you prefer to take a bus, you can take a long-distance bus from Kathmandu to Jiri, a town located about 150 km from Kathmandu.
 From Jiri, it is a 7-day trek to Gorakshep.
 A bus ticket from Kathmandu to Jiri is typically around $10-$15.